adjust/shrimp/README.md

 ### Caching

-To avoid rendering the page on each request you can setup some the cache ttl on seconds
+To avoid rendering the page on each request you can setup some the cache ttl in seconds

-    config.middleware.use Shrimp::Middleware, :cache_ttl => 3600 # one hour
+    config.middleware.use Shrimp::Middleware, :cache_ttl => 3600, :out_path => "my/pdf/store"

 ### Ajax requests